Don't miss out: Claim a free 90-minute CRM Success Workshop now

 Dynamic Linked Items & Picklists

-Dynamic Linked Items (DLIs) allow you to create a custom field that links one Workbooks record to another.
-This is useful when there may not already be an out of the box link between two records types, or you’re getting creative with custom record types.
-The field looks like a picklist but the values available to select are formed from a list of records found in a Report of your choosing.
+Dynamic Linked Items (DLIs) or Dynamic Picklists are a type of custom field that allow you to link one record to another record by selecting values from a report-driven picklist, rather than a static list.
+DLIs are useful when there may not already be an out of the box link between two records types, or you’re getting creative with custom record types.

 A Dynamic Picklist is built in the same way as a Dynamic Linked Item, the differences being that a Dynamic Picklist field doesn’t include a button on the field to allow you to get direct directly to the record and only a Dynamic Linked Item can be used as a drill through on a Report.